Home Mortgage Foreclosures

 Negotiate with the Company: During the redemption period you can still try to negotiate an affordable repayment plan or loan modification.
 You also have the right to sell the property during the redemption period.
 If you do this, you will have to pay off the mortgage and any legal fees and interest.
 But you will be able to keep any money left over.

 If you can sell the property but only for less than what is owed, you may still be able to negotiate a "short sale" with the mortgage company's lawyer.
 Be careful!
 Many companies are jumping into the "short sales" market.
 Some demand a fee up front and will work to convince you that a short sale is better for everyone.
-Short sales are not always the best solution.
+A short sale is not always the best solution.
 Make sure you consider your goals and all your options before selling your home for less than what is owed.
 Also, there is no reason to pay a fee up front.
 Most reputable real estate brokers will help you arrange a short sale for free.
-They will collect their fee out of the sale price - not from you.
+They will collect their fee out of the sale price - not from you up front.

 If you have tried to sell for some time but have no offers, the mortgage company might consider a Deed in Lieu of foreclosure.
-This allows you to give the house back.
+This allows you to give the house to the mortgage company.

 In either case, the bank might be agreeing to take less money or a house of less value than what you owe.
 You might still owe the bank money.
 Often, banks will agree to waive any balance still owed, but you should be aware that there may be tax consequences if you follow these options.